 Today, you have more ways to save than ever, but you’ll need the right coupons.
 A quick search online for “top online coupons” will do the trick in helping you get started.

-But, online coupons aren’t the only you can save.
-You can also get cashback for your groceries, restaurants, and miscellaneous purchases.
+But, online coupons aren’t the only way you can save.
+You can also get cashback for your groceries, dining restaurants, and miscellaneous purchases.

 Here are some of the best cashback apps:

 - Dosh (best cashback for all types of purchases)

 - Ibotta (best cashback for groceries)

 Frugal Living Tip #9: DIY

 Yet, sometimes you can enjoy doing things you’re good at while saving money.
 For example, if you’re a car fanatic, you’d probably enjoy changing your car’s oil the oil of your car.
 On average, companies charge $30-$70 for an oil change.

 Depending on the type of oil you’re using, you’ll change your car’s oil anywhere from 2–4 times.
 This means you’ll save anywhere from $60 – $280 per year.
 If you ever run out of something, make it a habit to find a cheaper alternative.